Frequently Asked Questions

 If you do not see these Macros, see the previous two FAQ topics for adding these.

 2. You are logged onto Project Server - When you are logged onto Project Server, any local macros accessed by buttons on the Ribbon or Quick Access Toolbar will not work and will display the Automation Error message.
 This is more of a Microsoft Project issue since ANY button that you create and assign to a Macro will not work.
-We don't know if this is a bug in Microsoft Project or by design but this happens in Project 2010, Project 2013 and Project 2016.
+We don't know if this is a bug in Microsoft Project or by design but this happens in Project 2010, Project 2013, Project 2016 and Project 2019.

 A quick solution is to close Microsoft Project and start it again without logging onto Project Server.